 An automated garage moves cars to an available parking space using mechanical or hydraulic lifts.
 Such a facility comes with several benefits.
 It is space efficient – because the cars are moved with the help of lifts and platforms, more of them can be stacked inside a compact space.
-Since the robotic systems don’t need the amount of space humans do, parking spaces can be smaller.
+Since the robotic systems don’t need the number of space humans do, parking spaces can be smaller.
 Moreover, there is no need for ramps or pedestrian areas due to the automation.
-These are also more environment friendly since there is no wastage of fuel while driving around to search for available parking spaces.
+These are also more environment-friendly since there is no wastage of fuel while driving around to search for available parking spaces.
 The equipment, however, must be cleaned and checked for proper functioning at least one to four times a year.

 Latest technologies are making parking more cost, time, and space efficient.
-Modern parking lots use parking information system, such as adaptive lighting, sensors, indoor positioning system (IPS) and mobile payment options to help drivers find available parking slots and retrieve their vehicles.
+Modern parking lots use parking information system, such as adaptive lighting, sensors, the indoor positioning system (IPS) and mobile payment options to help drivers find available parking slots and retrieve their vehicles.
 With parking spaces becoming scarcer in urban landscapes, conventional parking lots are evolving, paving way for the more optimum multi-level car parking facilities, especially automated multi-level parking garages.
-What is perhaps most important is that the parking garage meet the functional requirements of the driver and be an efficient proposition for the municipality and other city authorities.
+What is perhaps most important is that the parking garage meets the functional requirements of the driver and be an efficient proposition for the municipality and other city authorities.